Excel Physical Therapy in Fort Lee, NJ

 Fort Lee Physical Therapy Clinic

 If you’re looking for a physical therapist in the Fort Lee, NJ area, you’ve come to the right place.
 At our Fort Lee clinic, we go above and beyond to help you achieve your rehabilitative goals and make your experience a positive one.
 Whether you’re sick of the everyday aches and pains, have suffered an injury, or are facing a surgical recovery, Excel Physical Therapy’s team of experienced physical therapists will keep you moving forward.
-Our Fort Lee office is a proud member of the HSS Rehabilitation Network and was recognized as the 2020 Best Fort Lee Physical Therapy Award recipient.

 If you’re ready to get started, simply request an appointment online or give us a call at 201-224-8717.
 Typically, we can schedule your initial physical therapy evaluation within 24 hours.
 We’re proud to offer flexible hours and scheduling options for our patients’ convenience.
 Let our helpful Fort Lee patient coordinators guide you through the necessary paperwork, assist with scheduling, and field any questions you may have.